Algebraic concordance order of almost classical knots: Geometric concordance

-\begin{example} For any Seifert surface $[\Sigma_1,F_1]$, a non-trivial virtual concordance can be constructed as follows.
-Without loss of generality, it may be assumed that $F_1$ is given as a virtual disc-band surface.
-In a small neighborhood of some band that is disjoint from any of the classical or virtual band crossings, tie the band shown in Figure \ref{fig_tied_band}, right.
-The Seifert surface $F_0$ obtained from $F_1$ in this manner is virtually concordant to $F_1$.
-This can be seen by drawing a movie which shows both the $3$-manifolds $M$ that are required by Definition \ref{defn_virt_conc_Seif}.
-In Figure \ref{fig_conc_movie}, the cobordism $M$ between $F_0$ and $F_1$ is colored in cyan.
-The ambient space $W$ is drawn in gray.
-It is viewed as a cobordism between surfaces $\Sigma_0,\Sigma_1 \subset \partial W$.
+\begin{example} For any Seifert surface $F_1 \subset \Sigma_1 \times I$, a non-trivial virtual concordance can be constructed as follows.
+See Figure \ref{fig_conc_movie}, $t=1$.
+Here we have drawn a small band $\approx I \times I$ (cyan) in $F_1$ lying above a small ball (gray) contained in $\Sigma_1$.
+At $t=0$, we see a (gray) surface $\Sigma_0$ obtained from $\Sigma_1$ by attaching a $1$-handle.
+The $1$-handle can be seen by identifying the two circular ``cigarette burns''\footnote{Films shown in movie theaters have ``cigarette burns'' in the upper right hand corner that indicate the time at which the projectionist should change reels.} in the filmstrip.
+Note that this is essentially the standard Heegard diagram notation (see Gompf-Stipsicz \cite{gs}).
+In the $t=0$ frame, the band (cyan) is knotted into a tangle that passes over the added $1$-handle.
+Outside the depicted region, the surface $F_0$ is identical to $F_1$.
+To show that $F_0$ and $F_1$ are virtually concordant, we draw a movie which shows both the $3$-manifolds $M$ and $W$ that are required by Definition \ref{defn_virt_conc_Seif}.
+In Figure \ref{fig_conc_movie}, the cobordism $M$ between $F_0$ and $F_1$ is colored in cyan while the ambient space $W$ is drawn in gray.
 As in Example \ref{example_first_virt_conc}, the ``thickened'' factor of $W \times I$ is not drawn and instead the cross-sections of $M$ are projected onto the cross-sections of $W$.
-In the first frame (i.e. $t=0$), a realization of the virtual disc-band surface $F_0$ as a surface in $\Sigma_0 \times I$ is given.
-This will also be denoted $F_0 \subset \Sigma_0 \times I$.
-Note that outside of the depicted region, the surfaces remain unchanged for $0 \le t \le 1$.
-The two ``cigarette burns''\footnote{Films shown in movie theaters have ``cigarette burns'' in the upper right hand corner that indicate the time at which the projectionist should change reels.} in the frames $0 \le t \le \frac{1}{2}$ are identified to give a $1$-handle of $\Sigma_0$.

 First we describe how Figure \ref{fig_conc_movie} depicts the cobordism $W$.
 The space $W$ is given by $W=(\Sigma_0 \times [0,\tfrac{1}{2}]) \cup (2\text{-handle}) \cup (\Sigma_1 \times [\tfrac{1}{2},1])$.
 In Figure \ref{fig_conc_movie}, the frames with $0 \le t < \tfrac{1}{2}$ show the surface $\Sigma_0$ and those with $\tfrac{1}{2} <t \le 1$ show the surface $\Sigma_1$.
 At $t=\tfrac{1}{2}$, the magenta curve represents the attaching sphere of a $3$-dimensional $2$-handle.
 Note we are again using the standard Heegard diagram notation to depict the attaching sphere as a curve on $\Sigma_0$.
 This added $2$-handle cancels the $1$-handle.
 Hence, $\partial W=\Sigma_1 \sqcup -\Sigma_0$.